How to Write an Informal French Letter

 Dear Sir or Madam

-Once your French letter is dated and your recipient is greeted, you need to write the introductory paragraph.
+Once your letter is dated and your recipient is greeted, you need to write the introductory paragraph.
 The purpose of the first paragraph is to set the tone and to inform your reader as to why you are writing your letter.

 J’espère que vous allez bien